nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Here is a list of steps Studio app module performs when it is about to leave this world:

 1. The "terminate" method is called.
 Just like the startup (constructor) routine, this method first calls the terminate method defined in the default app module, which closes handles and performs other closing routines.
 2. Calls splconfig.terminate() function to save add-on settings and perform shutdown routines for some features.
-This function goes through following steps in add-on 7.0:
+This function goes through following steps in add-on 19.01:
 	1. In add-on 7.0, if update check timer is running, the timer is told to stop, and update metadata is copied back to normal profile.
+This step is gone in 19.01.
 	2. Starting with add-on 18.07, active SPL component is unregistered via splconfig.closeConfig function.
 If there are other components running, the below steps will not occur, otherwise add-on settings will be closed.
 	3. Unless disabled through flags in 17.10, profiles are saved (beginning with normal profile) to disk if and only if profile-specific settings were changed (an online cache used for storing profile settings when they are loaded is kept for this purpose).
 This step will not occur if an in-memory version of normal profile is in use or other SPL components are active.
 	4. If there is an instant switch profile defined, this is recorded in the normal profile, otherwise it is removed from the profile database.